-- Staff will aim to create a safe atmosphere of openness and honesty where learning can take place - Staff will be expected to work caringly and professionally and not to instil fear or guilt in the students and not to get emotionally involved with them - Staff will encourage students to find things out by themselves - Pastoral care is provided by the whole staff body (teachers, advisers, pastoral coordinators, etc.), not by an isolated person; cooperation is paramount - Staff are expected to have a good understanding of the agreements and pastoral issues that repeat themselves over the years, and to seek advice from the Pastoral Coordinators when in doubt as to how to address an issue
+- Staff will aim to create a safe atmosphere of openness and honesty where learning can take place - Staff will be expected to work caringly and professionally and not to instil fear or guilt in the students and not to get emotionally involved with them - Staff will encourage students to find things out by themselves - Pastoral care is provided by the whole staff body (teachers, advisers, pastoral coordinators, etc.), not by an isolated person; cooperation is paramount - Staff are expected to have a good understanding of the agreements and pastoral issues that repeat themselves over the years, and to seek advice from the Pastoral Coordinator when in doubt as to how to address an issue

-4.2 Responsibilities of the Pastoral Coordinators and Head of Boarding
+4.2 Responsibilities of the Pastoral Coordinator and Head of Boarding

-The Pastoral Coordinators oversee the pastoral care of students at Brockwood.
-They work closely with the other members of the School Management Committee, the Student Advisers, and other residential staff to ensure that students receive the care and affection they deserve and that problems and difficulties are noticed and addressed quickly.
-One of the Pastoral Coordinators also acts as the Head of Boarding and has a general overview of the boarding practice and management at the school.
+The Pastoral Coordinator oversees the pastoral care of students at Brockwood.
+They work closely with the Head of Boarding (forming the pastoral team), other members of the School Management Committee, the Student Advisers, and other residential staff to ensure that students receive the care and affection they deserve and that problems and difficulties are noticed and addressed quickly.
+The Head of Boarding has a general overview of the boarding practice and management at the school.

-The Pastoral Coordinators are the first point of contact for staff that notice difficulties or needs that a student is having.
+The Pastoral Coordinator is the first point of contact for staff that notice difficulties or needs that a student is having.
 They induct staff to make sure they are aware of and confident in their pastoral responsibilities, and encourage them to make notes and pass on observations relevant to the pastoral care of the students.
-The Pastoral Coordinators have a weekly meeting (sometimes including other selected members of staff) to discuss general pastoral issues and procedures as well as specific students that need additional support or observation.
-If a student displays persistent behavioural difficulties (e.g., disruptive behaviour or disregard of school agreements), the Pastoral Coordinators will meet with the student to address the issues and, if necessary, devise an action plan or decide on a further consequence (sanction) for the student.
+The Pastoral Team has a weekly meeting (sometimes including other selected members of staff) to discuss general pastoral issues and procedures as well as specific students that need additional support or observation.
+If a student displays persistent behavioural difficulties (e.g., disruptive behaviour or disregard of school agreements), the Pastoral Coordinator will meet with the student to address the issues and, if necessary, devise an action plan or decide on a further consequence (sanction) for the student.
 This is done in consultation with the School Management Committee and other staff members.
-In case of a student with persistent emotional difficulties, the Pastoral Coordinators will meet the student and set out to find the appropriate additional support for the student which might include the use of external services such as counselling.
+In case of a student with persistent emotional difficulties, the Pastoral Coordinator will meet the student and set out to find the appropriate additional support for the student which might include the use of external services such as counselling.

-They also represent the first point of contact for students that go through difficulties and would like to receive additional support, either in-house or from external providers.
+The Pastoral Coordinator also represents the first point of contact for students that go through difficulties and would like to receive additional support, either in-house or from external providers.

-They are in regular contact with the parents via termly (online) Question and Answer sessions, and deal with all permissions related issues such as those regarding student absences and the use of ICT devices such as laptops and tablet.
-While the Student Advisers are the main contact for parents for general (day-to-day) issues, the Pastoral Coordinators will be in contact with parents of students who experience persistent or severe behavioural or emotional difficulties.
+They are in regular contact with the parents via termly (online) Question and Answer sessions, and deal with all permissions related issues such as those regarding student absences and the use of ICT devices such as laptops and tablets.
+While the Student Advisers are the main contact for parents for general (day-to-day) issues, the Pastoral Coordinator will be in contact with parents of students who experience persistent or severe behavioural or emotional difficulties.

-The Pastoral Coordinators also act as the school's Mental Health Leads.
+The Pastoral Coordinator also acts as the school's Mental Health Lead.
 They are in regular contact with the external providers of emotional, SEN and mental health support (counsellors) working for the school.
 For more details on the school's mental health support, please read the 'Mental Health Policy'.

-The Pastoral Coordinators make sure that further staff training about boarding practice, pastoral care and mental health support is offered yearly to all staff and they work closely with Student Advisers and other staff.
+The Pastoral Team makes sure that further staff training about boarding practice, pastoral care and mental health support is offered yearly to all staff and they work closely with Student Advisers and other staff.